prcore/docs/content/en/getting-started/public-api/_index.md

 weight: 40
 ---

+**The public demo API is not available since 2023-10-23, but you can still use the API by running the PrCore application locally.** Please refer to the "Getting Started" page for more information.

+---

+Below is the original content of this page.

+---

 Public API is available for testing and integration, and the base path is https://prcore.chaos.run

 You can also use the [Swagger UI](https://prcore.chaos.run/docs) to test the API.